apace7/local_volume_database/README.md

 ### DESCRIPTION:

-Data of local volume galaxies and star clusters.
-The database is for objects with resolved stars (D ~ 3-10 Mpc), this distance will increase with JWST.
-The star cluster collections are limited to new (post Harris 1996) star cluster/globular clusters, primarily in the MW halo.
+Database of local volume galaxies and star clusters.
+The database limit is galaxies with resolved stars.
+The limit is currently set by HST (D ~ 3-10 Mpc), but this distance will increase with JWST.
+The star cluster collections are limited to new star cluster/globular clusters (post Harris 1996), primarily in the MW halo.

 ### LATEST CHANGES:

 ### REQUIREMENTS:

 ### INSTALLATION:
+Todo.

-the data is available as csv files (and other files)
+The data is available as csv files (and other files)